Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Experiments

 \subsection{Network Training}

-We follow \cite{sanghvi2022photon}'s network structure and training, using multi-scale L1 loss for 50 epochs.
-A separate network was trained for each iteration count (N=1,2,4,8).
+We train on 40,000 samples using multi-scale L1 loss between ground truth and reconstructed images for 50 epochs with the Adam optimizer on an NVIDIA GeForce RTX 2080 Ti GPU.
+A separate network was trained for each iteration count (N=2,4,8).
 ResUNet~\citep{He_2016_CVPR} serves as the plugin denoiser (17,007,744 parameters), introducing skip connections in the neural network to avoid the problem of vanishing or exploding gradients as the network gets deeper with the increase of iterations.
-A CNN (802,36 parameters) was trained to learn the step size hyperparameters.
-We use their implementation of the network in the open source machine learning framework PyTorch , with which we also provide tools for dataset generation and benchmarking.
+A CNN (80,236 parameters) was trained to learn the step size hyperparameters.
+We use the open source machine learning framework PyTorch , with which we also provide tools for dataset generation and benchmarking.